tartanrunner25/WRF-STILT_tutorial/Guide.md

 >  NOTICE pakini:   end initialization rec =          594<br>
 > Initialized accumulated precip from file: WRFRAIN.BIN<br>
 > Completed:           15           9          11          18           0<br>

+❗ The numbers printed above will depend on the domain size and date of your WRF simulations ❗

 <br>
 <br>